 Marriage Ban Supporters Release Misleading New Ad in Minnesota

-October 25, 2012 by Carolyn Simon, Associate Director of Digital Media
+October 25, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Today, supporters of the amendment that would ban marriage equality in Minnesota released an ad using a story that has been refuted by national and local media outlets.